javajet/learn-scala-by-example/README.md

 - Example 1: basic, readable
 - Example 2: uses a threading macro (`->`))
 - Example 3: introduces (basic) error handling using the `some->` threading macro.  `some->` ensures that if any step is unsuccessful, the remaining steps are shortcut (without an exception thrown or error raised).
 Instead `nil` is returned, which is Clojure dialect for 'something went wrong'.

+&nbsp;

+Next steps would be to introduce monads into Clojure to give more granular and flexible error reporting and asynchronous processing - but I leave that as an exercise for the reader!

+&nbsp;

 ---